 Will the project impact crime in the area?

-We are working with the Colorado Springs Police Department (CSPD) Homeless Outreach Team (HOT).
+The City has been working with the Colorado Springs Police Department (CSPD) Homeless Outreach Team (HOT).
 What they’ve told us:

 —Legal panhandling is occurring in this area; however, very few illegal homeless encampments have been found in this area.